aozhimin/iOS-Debug-Hacks/README.md

  about how to define debugging, he might say "Debugging is something you do to find a solution for your software problem".
 He is right, but that's just a tiny part of a real debugging.

 Here are the steps of a real debugging:
-1. Find out why it's behaving unexpectly
+1. Find out why it's behaving unexpectedly
 2. Resolve it
 3. Try to make sure no new issue is involved
 4. Improve the quality of your code, include readability, architecture, test coverage and performance etc.